elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 Right?
 So because one is like the driver division.
 Yeah.
 Which is a very different kind of a beach.
 And if you're working on the website side of things right.
 Where you can update things much easier, but it would be really cool to see a little bit.
-How are people working and H how could you do that in an organization?
+How are people working and how could you do that in an organization?
 Is there something that you learned.
 Where organizations surface that and show what are good practices that other teams should adopt.